Horror Show

 Bourbon Orleans Hotel

-Scary Thought: Clearly not afraid of its ghostly reputation, the Bourbon Orleans used this image to celebrate the 200th anniversary of its ballroom.
+Scary Thought: Clearly not afraid of its ghostly reputation, the Bourbon Orleans uses its haunted stories to promote itself.

 Room Rates: Starting at $152 per night